 With all that time required to invest in your SEO strategy, why not test out your keywords with a PPC campaign first, for quicker results that can tell you if it’s even worth pursuing in your SEO game plan?

-Make the two work together and you’ll have the best of both worlds.
+Get the two working together and you’ll have the best of both worlds.

-Take advantage of all that effort you put into your SEO campaigns and get those same visitors to revisit your site by retargeting and using remarketing lists for search ads (RLSA) in your PPC campaigns.
+Take advantage of all that effort you put into your SEO campaigns by getting those same visitors to revisit your site.
+Retargeting and remarketing lists for search ads (RLSA) in your PPC campaigns make this possible.

-This is an opportune time to match up your SEO and PPC strategies with one goal of increasing conversions.
+This is an opportune time to match up your SEO vs PPC strategies with one goal of increasing conversions.

 Crealytics recommends these four RLSA strategies:

-2. Expand your reach a head term campaign – Limit your retargeting reach to audiences that have visited your site already and create event campaigns based an additional keyword set.
+Limit your retargeting reach to audiences that have visited your site already and create event campaigns based on additional keyword sets.
 Here’s an example:

-For an impressive list of retargeting ideas, including details on sequential retargeting, time delayed retargeting and offer change retargeting, check out 33 retargeting campaigns you’ve never heard of before.
+For an impressive list of retargeting ideas, including details on sequential retargeting, time delayed retargeting and offer change retargeting, check out some more retargeting campaigns you’ve never heard of before.

 PPC Can Earn Backlinks